DrBibop/RoR2VRMod/README.md

 - Removed the "Enable VR" setting.

 ### 1.2.0
-- Added a bindable key to recenter the HMD
+- Added a bindable key to recenter the HMD.
+- Added HUD config settings for UI scale and anchor placements.
+- Fixed a bug that caused the map name to display too high up.
+- Re-added R2API as dependency (which also includes HookGenPatcher).
+- VR players can no longer play with vanilla players due to the R2API dependency.